andrewjtimmons/national_convention_sentiment/readme.md

 You can use these files for your own analysis.

-To do that I recommend
+To do that I recommend the following

 1. Do the guide here to get your api account and service account set up for using the api.  https://cloud.google.com/natural-language/docs/getting-started https://cloud.google.com/natural-language/docs/